A survey on independence-based Markov networks learning

 \end{openproblem}

-\item \begin{openproblem} \textbf{Speeding-up independence-based algorithms}.
-Learning the structure when using the independence-based approach requires in some cases the execution of a massive amount of statistical independence tests on data.
-An intermediate step in the computation of independence tests is the construction of contingency tables from the data, that record the frequency distribution of the variables involved in the test.
-However, it requires reading the whole dataset, and for some problems its size is too large.
+\item \begin{openproblem} \textbf{Speeding up independence-based algorithms}.
+Learning the structure under the independence-based approach requires in some cases the execution of a massive amount of statistical independence tests on data.
+An intermediate step in the computation of independence tests is the construction of contingency tables from the dataset, that record the frequency distribution of the variables involved in the test, resulting in running times linear in the size of the dataset.

 \end{openproblem}